ihcsim/cbt-aggapi/README.md

-The primary goal is to explore ways to implement an in-cluster API endpoint which can be used to retrieve a long list of changed block entries (in the order of hundreds of MiB), without putting the Kubernetes API server and etcd in the data retrieval path.
+The primary goal is to explore ways to implement an in-cluster API endpoint which can be used to retrieve a long list of changed block entries (in the order of hundreds of MiB), without burdening the Kubernetes API server and etcd during the data retrieval.

 This prototype explores: